Wall Heath

 Wall Heath is a suburban village in the Dudley Metropolitan Borough in the West Midlands of England.
 It is located on the A449 road, approximately 1.5 miles northwest of Kingswinford (of which it is considered a suburb), 5 miles west of Dudley Town Centre and 9 miles north of Kidderminster.
 It forms part of the West Midlands-South Staffordshire border.

 Geography

 Wall Heath is situated on the edge of the West Midlands conurbation, bordering Staffordshire to the west.

 It was formerly a part of the Kingswinford Rural District until its merger with the Brierley Hill Urban District in 1934.
 Since 1966 it has been a part of the Dudley County Borough, now the metropolitan borough.

-Wall heath also falls under the Kingswinford North and Wall Heath Ward with an population of 12,561 as of the 2011 Census.
+Wall heath also falls under the Kingswinford North and Wall Heath Ward with a population of 12,561 as of the 2011 Census.